matterpoll/matterpoll/README.md

 If you want to define all answer options by yourself, type `/poll "Is Matterpoll great?"
 "Of course" "In any case" "Definitely"`- Note that the double quotes are required in this case.

+`/poll` show up interactive dialog for creating a poll.

 ### Poll Settings

 Poll Settings provider further customisation, e.g. `/poll "Is Matterpoll great?"
 "Of course" "In any case" "Definitely" --progress --anonymous`.
 The available Poll Settings are:
 - `--anonymous`: Don't show who voted for what at the end
 - `--progress`: During the poll, show how many votes each answer option got
 - `--public-add-option`: Allow all users to add additional options
+- `--votes=X`: Allow users to vote for X options

 ## Localization